 In this article, we cover a feature that I personally find the heart and soul of every DSP - its playlists.
 Deezer has three types of playlists - the ones managed by the editorial team, user, and algorithm-generated ones.
 After a brief dissection of the Deezer Editorial ecosystem and why playlists are a core feature, I will be guiding you through my favorite Deezer editorials and the selections of their curator's team.

-If you use Deezer, feel free to say hi and check out our selection here.
+If you use Deezer, feel free to say hi and check out our own playlist selection, you can do it here.
+We update them quite regularly.

 The Essence of Deezer Editorial Playlists

 The concept of a playlist is far from new.
-Today's follow-up to a mixtape is a key feature in every major DSP and Deezer is no exception.
-This collection of tracks organized around a specific topic serves essentially as a vessel.
+Today's follow-up to a mixtape is a key feature in every major DSP, and Deezer is no exception.
+This collection of tracks, organized around a specific topic, serves essentially as a vessel.
 In reality, the existence of playlists, however, goes beyond organizing music.
-In a world where products develop and evolve as quickly as ever, the quality of the editorial playlist is a vital part in the decision-making process for users (and potential future subscribers).
+In a world where products develop and evolve as quickly as ever, the quality of the editorial playlist is a vital part of the decision-making process for users (and potential future subscribers).
 Editorial playlists turned DSPs into modern world curators and put them up on the map alongside blogs and music publications.
 They also serve as an additional advertising possibility - something Deezer utilizes quite well (read further).

 Stay up to date.